 4. Take some snacks

-Don’t go hungry and then pick something unhealthy to snack on just because it’s more convenient!
-If you know you’re going to get hungry, be prepared and take some healthy snacks with you.
+Don’t go hungry and then pick something that you didn’t really want just because it’s more convenient!
+If you know you’re going to get hungry, be prepared and take some snacks with you.
 Fruit and nuts are great things to nibble on to see you through to the next meal.

-Or, if you’re off for the day, see if you can take something for lunch from the breakfast buffet; a wholemeal chicken salad sandwich and some fruit is going to be so much better for you (and your waistline) than grabbing a quick kebab or portion of chips!
+Or, if you’re off for the day, see if you can take something for lunch from the breakfast buffet!

-Don’t go piling the plate up just because it’s there.
-Remember all the hard work you put in at home and try to eat similar portion sizes.
-Stick to a similar dietary pattern to what you have at home.
-If you have 5-a-day at home, aim for 5-a-day on holiday too.
+Try to eat similar portion sizes to what you do at home.
+Stick to a similar dietary pattern too if you can; if you have 5-a-day at home, aim for 5-a-day on holiday too.

-If you know you’re going to be eating out regularly, do some research on what dishes are popular for your destination and get calorie wise.
+If you know you’re going to be eating out regularly, do some research on what dishes are popular for your destination and plan ahead.
 It’s a great excuse to try some of the local cuisine!
 Also, don’t be afraid to ask waiting staff for more information about a dish.
-Most restaurants will oblige if you ask for the fish to be grilled rather than fried, or for new potatoes rather than chips.
+Most restaurants will oblige if you ask for the fish to be grilled rather than fried.

 Need something to cool you down?
 Some ice lollies are less than 100 calories (check the packet).
 Really want that ice cream?
-Fine…have it, but have one scoop and do an extra couple of lengths in the pool tomorrow.
+Have it!
+Enjoy it!

 Don’t deprive yourself completely.
 Holidays are an important time to forget the stresses of work and enjoy company of your loved ones so it’s important to have a little bit of what we enjoy.
-Good news is there’s some easy ways that this is possible without piling on the pounds; MODERATION AND COMPENSATION!
+Good news is this is possible without it having a negative impact on health!